serokell/tezos-client-stable/docs/support-policy.md

 # Packages support policy

-`tezos-packaging` provides packages for Ubuntu, Fedora and macOS for each stable and release-candidate version of the Octez.
+`tezos-packaging` provides packages for Ubuntu, Fedora and macOS for each stable and release-candidate version of Octez.

-This document targets to explain which versions of the aforementioned OSes are targeted by our packages.
+This document describes which versions of the aforementioned OSes are targeted by our packages.

 ## Ubuntu packages

-We provide support for all LTSes supported by Canonical:
+We aim to provide packages for all [Ubuntu LTS releases](https://wiki.ubuntu.com/Releases) supported by Canonical.

+Currently, these are version:
 * 18.04 LTS (Bionic Beaver)
 * 20.04 LTS (Focal Fossa)

-Also, we provide support for non-LTS versions on request from the users.
+When feasible, we also provide support for non-LTS versions on request from the users.
+Currently:
-E.g. 21.04 (Hirsute Hippo) support was requested in [#212](https://github.com/serokell/tezos-packaging/issues/212).
+* 21.04 (Hirsute Hippo) - requested in [#212](https://github.com/serokell/tezos-packaging/issues/212).

 There are packages for `arm64` and `amd64` architectures.